 1. THREE RIVERS HERITAGE TRAIL

 Frontier Park is the perfect place to enjoy Erie’s great outdoors!
 Take a leisurely stroll or a brisk run along the park’s many trails.
-Join your pals for a friendly matchup on the soccer fields or tennis courts or soak up the scenery with an educational class or seasonal festival at the Lake Erie Arboretum.
+Join your pals for a friendly matchup on the soccer fields or tennis courts or soak up the scenery while volunteering and giving back to nature at the Lake Erie Arboretum.

 Enjoy stunning views of Johnstown’s Stonycreek River, Buttermilk Falls, and wildlife along the 3.1-mile Jim Mayer Riverswalk Trail.
 This delightful, nearly level, well-groomed trail follows the river, offering the perfect, peaceful escape to the outdoors.